 In a medium saucepan, combine cherries with water and lemon, bring to a boil and simmer on low heat for 10 minutes.
 Add sugar, stir to dissolve and cook for another 15 minutes.
 Then add the corn syrup and allow to cool before pouring mixture into the ice cream machine.
 In the machine, bring mixture to soft to firm consistency and keep in freezer.

-Recipe courtesy Chef Remi Bancal, Calstock Country Guest House, Tasmania
+Recipe courtesy of Chef Remi Bancal, Calstock Country Guest House, Tasmania